 But gluten free bread just isn’t the same.
 It’s often frozen to keep it longer than a few days and just doesn’t have the same texture and quality ‘normal’ bread has.
 And it certainly doesn’t smell the same, but we keep on buying the gluten-free versions hoping to maintain some semblance of normalcy away from our former gluten-eating selves.

 I have to ask: What is bread even doing for you?
 Aside from convenience, do you have a real reason why you’re still eating bread at all?
-My guess is no. I’ve heard every single excuse in the book about why gluten-free folks continue to include GF bread in their diet (and all the grievances that go along with it) and I don’t buy it even if you’re new to being gluten-free.
+My guess is no. I’ve heard every single excuse in the book about why gluten-free folks continue to include gluten free bread in their diet (and all the grievances that go along with it) and I don’t buy it even if you’re new to being gluten-free.

 You went gluten-free for your health, right?
 You felt sick and now you feel better (though for some, they still may not feel better), but you kept eating convenience food that now has a gluten-free label.
 How is that healthy?